-This is Swissport International Ltd.'s second Sustainability Report for the reporting period which includes complete information on the year 2013 and beginning of 2014 for all of Swissport International Ltd and its subsidiaries (collectively "Swissport").
-The next report is planned for 2015 covering data for the year 2014.
+This is Swissport International Ltd.'s third Sustainability Report.
+The reporting period includes complete information on the year 2014 and beginning of 2015 for all of Swissport International Ltd and its subsidiaries (collectively "Swissport").
+The next report is planned for 2016 covering data for the year 2015.

-Since the date of the previous report (08.2013), Swissport has increased its focus on sustainability.
-This is reflected in this report by the disclosures on Swissport's Management Approach to each category.
+Since the date of the previous report (08.2014), Swissport has increased its focus on sustainability.
+This is reflected in this report by the disclosures on Swissport's Management Approach to each category and responding to each performance indicator.
+This is done in accordance with version G3.1 of the Global Reporting Initiative Guidelines and with the "Communication on Progress" requirements of UN Global Compact.
 Any re-statement of information from the previous report is mainly concerning facts, figures and headcount reporting.
-This is due to the acquisition of Servisair which had a significant impact on Swissport's operations.
 The same basis for reporting is used in this report as in the previous sustainability report, and Swissport has not detected any new boundaries of the report.

-Swissport's Sustainability Report was created and defined in accordance with version G3.1 of the Global Reporting Initiative Guidelines and with the "Communication on Progress" requirements of UN Global Compact.
 The core values and the introduction at page 2 form the basis of this report and are to be considered as guidelines with regards to those aspects and indicators identified being material to Swissport.
 The reporting was based on the main subject areas set out in the GRI Guidelines.
-The present structure allows us to address specific information to key stakeholder groups identified by the organization: Airlines, employees, shareholders.
+The present structure allows us to address specific information to key stakeholder groups identified by the organization: airlines, employees, shareholders.

-The report covers at least 20 fully reported performance indicators in relation to Economic (EC), Environmental (EN), Human Rights (HR), Labour (LA), Social (SO) and Product Responsibility (PR) indicators and a corresponding disclosure of Swissport's management approach to each of the categories.
+The report covers all the performance indicators which are material for Swissport in relation to Economic (EC), Environmental (EN), Human Rights (HR), Labour (LA), Social (SO) and Product Responsibility (PR).
+The performance indicators has a corresponding disclosure of Swissport's management approach to each of the categories.
 Unless otherwise stated, figures, facts and manager statements are valid for Swissport on a worldwide basis and are measured and displayed in a manner which is according to the GRI protocol.
 All indicators, facts and figures are based on internal measured data.

-Our report has been verified by GRI to fulfil all requirements for application level B.
+Our report has been verified by GRI to fufil all requirements for applications level A.